-To honor the traditions of and provide support to women artisans of Guatemala through a partnership focused on the design, production and sale of fair trade goods to a broad audience.
+To honor the traditions of and provide support to women artisans of Guatemala through a partnership focused on the design, production and sale of sustainably sourced, fair trade, handmade goods to a broad audience.

 ixöq, which means women in the Mayan dialects, Kaqchikel and Tzutujil, is a social enterprise that works with local women from Mayan communities in Guatemala to create unique, ethically made, locally sourced, fair trade products for you and your home.
-Our products are fun, colorful, festive and useful, all while honoring the culture and tradition of the women.
-Our products are designed by ixöq in partnership with the artisans and the proceeds go back to support the women and the nonprofit or cooperative groups who support them.
+Our products are fun, colorful, festive and useful, all while honoring the culture and tradition of the women. ixöq designs each item in partnership with the artisans and our proceeds support the women and the nonprofit or cooperative groups who support them.
 We ensure that each artisan is paid a fair wage and plays an integral role in the design and creation process.

 ixöq strives to honor the artisans, their work and their Mayan heritage while sharing the beauty and culture of Guatemala with a broader market. ixöq offers high quality, well made items that are created with respect for the local culture and by the hands of the local population.
 This provides secure employment while empowering local artisans to create beautiful products to be shared and enjoyed by many.

 ixöq’s mission can only be achieved through our strong partnerships with local community groups.
 We partner with many women artisans who are employed through these collective groups.
 By working with a group, the women receive the training, support and supplies needed for their craft, as well as market opportunities that otherwise may be inaccessible.
 Thus far, ixöq has provided work for over 30 women in the villages of San Juan la Laguna, Santa Cruz la Laguna, and San Cristóbal, Totonicipán.
 As ixöq grows this number and the geographic region where we work will continue to grow.